clavisound/feather-LoRa32u4-sketches/README.md

 Extra things supported:
 1. Power Down (wake from accelerometer)
 2. Send location if the traveled distance is more than 50 meters.

+### extra connections
-3. Connect INT1 pin fron LIS3DH to #10 of feather-32u4-LoRa
+1. Connect INT1 pin fron LIS3DH to #10 of feather-32u4-LoRa